 (E) When a governmental entity is assuming custody and ownership of a site, there shall be an arrangement that is deemed acceptable by such governmental entity.

-(7) Each person licensed in accordance with this section shall make, maintain, and retain records of information important to the safe and effective decommissioning of the facility in an identified location for inspection by the agency in accordance with §289.252(mm) of this section.
+(7) Each person licensed in accordance with this section shall make, maintain, and retain records of information important to the safe and effective decommissioning of the facility in an identified location for inspection by the department in accordance with §289.252(mm) of this section.
 If records of relevant information are kept for other purposes, reference to these records and their locations may be used.
-Information the agency considers important to decommissioning consists of the following:
+Information the department considers important to decommissioning consists of the following:

 (A) records of spills or other unusual occurrences involving the spread of contamination in and around the facility, equipment, or site.
 These records may be limited to instances when contamination remains after any cleanup procedures or when there is reasonable likelihood that contaminants may have spread to inaccessible areas, as in the case of possible seepage into porous materials such as concrete.
 These records shall include any known information on identification of involved nuclides, quantities, forms, and concentrations;